fearless-spider/pyramid_profiler/README.md

 In short, if you are curious about what your endpoints are doing and what requests they are receiving, give a try to pyramid_profiler.

-With flask_profiler's web interface, you can monitor all your endpoints' performance and investigate endpoints and received requests by drilling down through filters.
+With pyramid_profiler's web interface, you can monitor all your endpoints' performance and investigate endpoints and received requests by drilling down through filters.

 ## Quick Start